sahilramani/sahilramani.github.io/_posts/2021-11-28-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster.md

   - torchvision
 ---

-> ### If you would like to set up your Jetson Nano in a more hands off manner, there’s a new installer script I’ve been working on. [**Here's the details**][1]
+> ### If you would like to set up your Jetson Nano in a more hands off manner, there's a new installer script I've been working on. [**Here's the details**][1]
 <br/>

 # Jupyter Notebooks
 Jupyter Notebook is a great addition to your toolset when starting off with Python and especially Machine Learning.
 At the risk of oversimplifying the functionality, it allows you to execute python code on a machine from the web server.
-Additionally, it allows the user to embed code and description in a single file, while capturing program output as you evaluate “cells” of code.
+Additionally, it allows the user to embed code and description in a single file, while capturing program output as you evaluate "cells" of code.

 # Basic Installation
 ## Step 1 : Installing the Ubuntu OS
 Follow the instructions on the [**NVIDIA Getting Started Page**][2].
-Once you’re done with the steps under **"After logging in"**, come back here.
+Once you're done with the steps under **"After logging in"**, come back here.

 [![Jetson Nano](/assets/images/jetson-nano-getting-started.png)][2]

-## Step 2: Bring the Ubuntu installation up to date (and install pip if it doesn’t exist)
+## Step 2: Bring the Ubuntu installation up to date (and install pip if it doesn't exist)

     sudo apt update && sudo apt upgrade sudo apt install python3-pip python-pip